 Gratuities to guides & crew: Aboard our vessels gratuities are not included.
 We prefer that our guests reward our crew based on their performance.
 Tipping is a personal matter and passengers are encouraged to tip an amount they find appropriate.
 For those passengers who inquire, we suggest they follow our guidelines of $300-350 per person per week.
 Gratuities are divided among all crew members including the naturalist guides.
-You may add the gratuity to your on board account and pay with a credit card (MasterCard or Visa only) however a 14% IVA tax will apply.
+You may add the gratuity to your on board account and pay with a credit card (MasterCard or Visa only).
 Cash in US dollars is accepted without taxes added.

 Wi-Fi/Communication: The ORIGIN now offers Wi-Fi for an additional charge.
 The per person rates are: $100 one day - $200 three days - $260 five days - $320 entire cruise unlimited use.
 There is a limit of ten users at any one time.
 The charges are added to the guests on board account and cannot be prepaid in advance. http://www.ecoventura.com/now-offering-wifi-on-board-the-mv-origin/

 Alternatives to Wi-Fi: Some telecommunication providers have signal in Galapagos and passengers can use their smart phones that are activated for international calling on days when the yachts are in close range to a port.

 Light Laundry Service: Laundry service is available for an additional charge of $3-5 per item and is available every day except for Saturday.
 There is a limit of 6 items per cabin per day.